dimajix/flowman/docs/spec/target/relation.md

  will be done.
 * `VERIFY` - This will verify that the relation (and any specified partition) actually contains data.
 * `TRUNCATE` - This removes the contents of the specified relation.
-The relation itself will not be removed (for example if the relation refers to a Hive table)
+The relation itself will not be removed (for example if the relation refers to a Hive table).
+Note for consistency reasons, the `TRUNCATE` phase will only be enabled for relation targets with a mapping.
 * `DESTROY` - This drops the relation itself and all its content.

 Read more about [execution phases](../../concepts/lifecycle.md).